plukevdh/moms_spaghetti/README.md

 Try to add or use callbacks in your models and you'll get flipping callbacks in your face.

-And by flippung callbacks, I mean ❨╯°□°❩╯︵sʞɔɐqllɐɔ.
+And by flipping callbacks, I mean ❨╯°□°❩╯︵sʞɔɐqllɐɔ.
 Quite literally.

 ## Disclaimers